Troubleshoot Python errors in Azure Functions

 https://<app-name>.scm.azurewebsites.net/api/vfs/data/SitePackagesand download the file from the latest

-- If the function app doesn't have the app setting mentioned above, navigate to
+- If the function app doesn't have either of the preceding app settings, go to

 https://<app-name>.scm.azurewebsites.net/api/settingsand find the URL under

 SCM_RUN_FROM_PACKAGE.
-Download the file by copy and paste the URL into your browser.
+Download the file by copying and pasting the URL into your browser.

-- If none of these works for you, navigate to
+- If none of these suggestions resolves the issue, go to

 The rest of this article helps you troubleshoot potential causes of this error by inspecting your function app's content, identifying the root cause, and resolving the specific issue.